kyleskrinak/duke-info-01/_includes/intro.md

 ## The essentials

-I am the manager of Web Development and Systems Administration for the [Trinity College of Arts &amp; Science’s](https://trinity.duke.edu/) Technology Systems (TTS)
+I am the manager of Web Development and Systems Administration for the [Trinity College of Arts &amp; Science’s](https://trinity.duke.edu/) Technology Systems (TTS) at [Duke University](https://duke.edu).

 Please use <tts-websys-projects@duke.edu> for all support-related correspondence.
 This will better ensure our team can better help you.